opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 [onos/apps/segmentrouting] (open on GitHub)

-`segmentrouting` abstracts the leaf and spine switches that make the fabric as "one big IP router", such that operators can program them using familiar APIs (as they would do with a traditional router).
+`segmentrouting` abstracts the leaf and spine switches that make the fabric as "one big IP router", such that operators can program them using APIs similar to that of a traditional router (e.g. to configure VLANs, subnets, routes, etc.)
 The app listens to operator-provided configuration, as well as topology events, to program the switches with the necessary forwarding rules.
 Because of this "one big IP router" abstraction, operators can independently scale the topology to add more capacity or ports by adding more leaves and spines.

 `segmentrouting` and other Trellis apps use the ONOS FlowObjective API, which allow them to be pipeline-agnostic.
-As a matter of fact, Trellis was initially designed to work with fixed-function switches exposing an OpenFlow agent (such as Broadcom Tomahawk, Trident2, and Qumran via the OF-DPA agent).
-However, in recent years support for P4 programmable switches was enabled without changing the apps, but instead providing a special ONOS pipeconf that brings in a P4 program complemented by a set of drivers that among other things are responsible for translating flow objectives to the P4 program-specific tables.
+As a matter of fact, Trellis was initially designed to work with fixed-function switches exposing an OpenFlow agent (such as Broadcom Tomahawk, Trident2, and Qumran via the OF-DPA pipeline).
+However, in recent years, support for P4 programmable switches was enabled without changing the Trellis apps, but instead providing a special ONOS pipeconf that brings in a P4 program complemented by a set of drivers that among other things are responsible for translating flow objectives to the P4 program-specific tables.

 This P4 program is named `fabric.p4`.
 It's implementation along with the corresponding pipeconf drivers can be found in the ONOS source tree: